Appdynamics/api-commandline-tool/README.md

 To use the latest release of ADC just download the raw version of [adc.sh](https://github.com/Appdynamics/adc/blob/master/adc.sh)

-Afterwards run `adc.sh self-setup` to provide your controller host and credentials.
+Afterwards run `adc.sh config` to provide your controller host and credentials.
 This will create a configuration file at `~/.appdynamics/adc/config.sh`, e.g.:

 ```bash
 CONFIG_CONTROLLER_HOST=https://appdynamics.example.com:8090